valentinbinotto/id-valentin-contributingtxt/draft-valentinbinotto-valentinbinotto-contributingtxt.md

 # Security Considerations

-Because of the use of URIs and well-known resources, security considerations of [RFC3986] and [RFC8615] apply here.
+Because of the use of URIs, security considerations of [RFC3986] apply here.

 # IANA Considerations